Florida’s Business Agenda

 - Fueling an innovation economy by attracting targeted industries and emerging technology sectors;

-- Providing capital options and opportunities for Florida’s small businesses and supporting Florida’s Small Business Development Center Network so more Florida start-ups succeed;
+- Providing capital options and opportunities for Florida’s small businesses and supporting Florida’s Small Business Development Center Network so more Florida start-ups can grow and succeed;

-- Increasing Florida’s share of venture capital dollars to spark innovation and create jobs;
+- Increasing Florida’s share of venture capital and research dollars to spark innovation and commercialization;

-- Continuing to strengthen Florida’s historic leadership role in space exploration;
+- Continuing to strengthen Florida’s leadership role in private and public space exploration;

 - Creating job opportunities and greater economic diversity in Florida’s rural communities; and